Working in a Two Coach Model

 Presenters: Laurie Stein (Family Professional) and Alison Anderson (Financial Professional) are experienced trainers with a wealth of information and insights to share from their years of working on Collaborative Practice teams in Ontario.

 This professional development program was originally presented live on March 11, 2021.
-A recording of the presentation is now available to all Collaborative Professionals of Canada Members.
+A recording of the presentation is now available to all Collaborative Professionals of Canada Members, with a member password.

 CP Canada’s ‘Cross Country Check-up’